So who is Frank Hyman?

 * Canvasser for Charles "Pug" Ravenel, Democratic

-challenger to Senator Strom Thurmond, 1978.
+challenger to Senator Strom Thurmond, autumn of 1978.